udacity/frontend-grading-engine/README.md

 This test checks that either one or both of the expected values are found.

-Feel free to mix and match these.
-If there is an array of `"expected"` regexes, you can use `"minValues"` and `"maxValues"` to determine how many of the expected values need to match in order for the test to pass.
-Without `"minValues"` and `"maxValues"`, all regexes will need to be matched in order for the test to pass.
+If you set `"hasSubstring"` to an object with an array of `"expected"` regexes, you can optionally use `"minValues"` and `"maxValues"` to determine how many of the expected values need to match in order for the test to pass.
+Unless otherwise specified, only one value from the `"expected"` array will need to be matched in order for the test to pass.

 **Utility Properties - `not`, `limit`**